How to Install and Configure Postgres 13 on CentOS 8

 This will log you into the PostgreSQL prompt, and from here you are free to interact with the database management system right away.

-2. By running the command as postgres user
+2. By running the command as the postgres user

-Use this to run the command directly as the <code>postgres user using sudo
+Use this to run the command directly as the postgres user using sudo:

 To achieve this, we will modify postgres configuration files.
-We need to open the files and adjust the configs are required.
+We need to open the files and adjust the configs as required.

-The Postgresql 13 config file is located in this path /var/lib/pgsql/data/pg_hba.conf.
+The PostgreSQL 13 client authentication config file is located at /var/lib/pgsql/data/pg_hba.conf.

 Change peer identification to trust: